itehmy/itehmy/README.md

 - 👋 Hi, I’m @itehmy
-- 👀 I’m Team Lead
+- 👀 I’m Team Lead for Web and Mobile Apps, utilizing AI Automations for seemless profits.
-- 🌱 I’m currently Managing Projects via github
+- 🌱 I’m currently Managing Projects via Notion etc
 - 💞️ I’m looking to collaborate on with talented people.
 - 📫 How to reach me : Send Message here : https://www.linkedin.com/in/tehm/  OR Just PM me :)